Swangard Stadium: Vancouver Whitecaps

 The city of Vancouver launched a professional soccer team in 1986, named the Vancouver 86ers (now known as the Whitecaps).
 The Canadian Soccer League (CSL) club began playing in 1987 and made Swangard Stadium their home pitch.
 The stadium served its last season as the Whitecaps' home in 2010, as the club joined Major League Soccer (MLS) in 2011.
 As Swangard does not meet MLS standards for capacity, the City of Burnaby initially proposed to keep the team in Burnaby by renovating the stadium and expanding its capacity to 20,000 seats.
 This plan, however, fell through, and the Whitecaps eventually decided they wanted to move to a new, larger soccer-specific home at the Whitecaps Waterfront Stadium.
 Currently the Whitecaps are playing at BC Place Stadium and president of the organization, Bob Lenarduzzi has stated the club intends to stay at BC Place for the time being and plans for a new stadium are all on hold.

+On July 8, 2026, the Vancouver Whitecaps returned to the stadium for one game to host a Canadian Championship quarterfinal match, as BC Place was unavailable due to the 2026 FIFA World Cup.
+In the match, the Whitecaps defeated Cavalry FC 4–1.